By Florian Zeller

 * Outer Critics Circle Award, Best Play; Drama Desk nominee, Best Play

-* Wildly funny British farce with a "pitch perfect" cast, The Club had audiences in stitches, with madcap physicality, broad characters, and a particularly memorable bit of cocktail catching ...
+* Wildly funny farce from Nell Benjamin, with a "pitch perfect" cast, The Explorer's Club had audiences in stitches, with madcap physicality, and a particularly memorable bit of cocktail catching ...
 "To Science!" ...
-RIP to the great gentleman and comic genius, John McMartin.
+RIP to the great gentleman and stage angel, John McMartin.

 By Tom Stoppard